Why Is My Furnace Blowing Cold Air?

 Change the Air Filter

 A dirty air filter will cause your furnace to overheat.
-It restricts the airflow in and out of your furnace, which can cause this issue.
-If it does overheat, the safety control will shut off the burners, causing the fan to blow cool air through the house versus heated air.
+It restricts the air flow in and out of your furnace which can cause it to overheat.
+If it does overheat, the safety control will shut off the burners causing the fan to blow cool air versus heated air through the house.

 Check the Pilot Light

 Your furnace may be blowing cold air because the pilot light has gone out.
-It’s a simple fix; just relight the pilot.
+It is a simple fix, just relight the pilot.
 If it continues to go out after you relight it a few times, then you should call us at NUMBER or request service online.
 This is indicative of a bigger problem that requires professional help.

 Reboot Your System

-If you have a modern furnace, you probably have one controlled by a computer.
-Sometimes there is simply a glitch in the system, and it needs a simple reset—the same way you would restart your computer or phone.
+If you have a modern furnace, you probably have one that is controlled by a computer.
+Sometimes there is simply a glitch in the system and it needs a simple reset, the same way you would restart your computer or phone.
 If you turn off your furnace for 30 seconds and then back on, it may reset itself and begin functioning correctly.
 If it doesn’t start working the way it should after you have restarted the computer, Call 1st Choice Heating & Air Conditioning today.